Criminal Background and Credit Checks Regulation 604

 B. When the investigation is complete, the vendor will submit a report on each applicant to Human Resources.

 C. It is expected that the investigation of an applicant will not take longer than three business days to complete, with the exception of international checks.

 II.
 Adverse Results of a Check

-A. If a criminal background check generates information of prior criminal activity, the Director of Human Resources, the General Counsel, and the hiring supervisor will together consider the following factors in determining whether a candidate is eligible for employment at UNCSA:
+A. If a criminal background check generates information of prior criminal activity, the Associate Vice Chancellor and Chief Human Resources Officer, the General Counsel, and the hiring supervisor will together consider the following factors in determining whether a candidate is eligible for employment at UNCSA:

 1. the relevance of the charge and/or conviction to the duties and responsibilities of the position for which selected;